- Attend any board and membership meetings

 Close PTA books on June 30 and turn the books over to the financial review committee.

 Print a hard copy of your membership roster.

 Was your PTA Incorporated in June?
 If so, then your annual Corporation Renewal is due on June 30.
 The annual corporation report is due regardless of your PTA’s annual income and is separate from the Charitable Organization Registration/ Renewal.

 Monthly Tasks for the Incoming Board of Directors

 Your position officially begins on July 1 but there are things you can begin to do to set your PTA up for success.

 Schedule a summer board retreat and next year’s membership meetings.

 Meet with the school staff to discuss policies, calendars, and back-to-school volunteer needs.

-It may be too early for the staff to help with this as things continue to change and clear guidelines might not be available until August or September however, it is still a good idea to open the lines of communication between the PTA and the administration.
+It is a good idea to open the lines of communication between the PTA and the administration.

 Begin work on “first-day packet” or “summer mailer” documents.